Crio-Bytes/IBD-2022-Master-Repository/MANAGING BRANCHES IN GIT/README.md

 A branch is a separate line of development.
 When you create a new branch, you are creating a copy of the code at that point in time, which you can then modify independently of the main branch.

-## Activity 1: Branching in practice
+## Activity 1 - Branching in practice

-1. create a new project called as branching basics and navigate to that project.
+1. create a new project called as "learning-branch" and navigate to that project.

 <details>
 <summary>Hint</summary>
-You can use <b>mkdir</b> command to create a new directory and <b>cd</b> to navigate to that directory.
+You can use the <b>mkdir</b> command to create a new directory and <b>cd</b> to navigate to that directory.
 </details>

 <details>